Do Gas Appliances Need To Be Serviced? Here’s What You Need To Know…

 A carbon monoxide detector is not solely used for gas log sets or gas fireplaces.
 It’s important to have in your home because so many household appliances can produce carbon monoxide, a potentially deadly gas.

-If you have a gas-powered heating appliance, a carbon monoxide detector is a must —it can save your life, your family’s lives, and your pets’ lives, too.
+If you have a gas-powered heating appliance, a carbon monoxide detector is a must — it can save your life, your family’s lives, and your pets’ lives, too.

-If your chimney or chimney cap is blocked by leaves, twigs, animal nests, or soot buildup (For example, if you didn’t have your wood-burning chimney cleaned before having a gas insert or gas log set installed), CO2 can still potentially fill up your home and threaten your safety.
+If your chimney or chimney cap is blocked by leaves, twigs, animal nests, or soot buildup (for example, if you didn’t have your wood-burning chimney cleaned before having a gas insert or gas log set installed), CO2 can still potentially fill up your home and threaten your safety.

-So no matter what type of gas appliance you have, make carbon monoxide detectors and annual inspections a must in your home.
+So, make carbon monoxide detectors and annual inspections a must in your home.

 When’s The Best Time To Schedule Gas System Inspections & Service?